my-username-was-taken/cse3000-movr-benchmark/examples/movr/README.md

 * `network`: slowly introduces artificial network delay during benchmark execution
 * `packet_loss`: slowly increases the probability for the network to drop packets at random
 * `sunflower`: varies the sunflower falloff used to determine how active neighbouring regions are compared to the peak region
 * `lat_breakdown`: measures the time spent during the benchmark across various system components: server, forwarder, sequencer, multi-home orderer, log manager, scheduler, lock manager, worker, other.
+Note: the configuration file must have `enabled_events: ALL`.

 ## How to Generate the Plots